dromedarCase/Krabll/README.md

 ### Project Structure

-The major source code is located in the "core" directory.
+The actual source code is located in the "core" directory.
 The "desktop" folder only contains the launcher class (including the `main()` method).